eProsima/Fast-DDS-docs/docs/pubsub.rst

 * offsetd0, offsetd1, offsetd2, offsetd3: Additional offsets.
 You can set these values using attributes
   ``rtps.port.offsetdN``.
 Default values are: ``offsetd0 = 0``, ``offsetd1 = 10``, ``offsetd2 = 1``, ``offsetd3 = 11``.

-A UDPv4 unicast locator supports to have a null address.
+Both UDP and TCP unicast locators support to have a null address.
 In that case *eProsima Fast RTPS* understands to get local network addresses and use them.

-A UDPv4 locator support to have a zero port.
+Both UDP and TCP locators support to have a zero port.
 In that case *eProsima Fast RTPS* understands to calculate well-known port for that type of traffic.

 Sending locators
 """"""""""""""""